History and Development of the .32 Rimfire

 Conclusion

 For those looking to purchase original .32 rimfire ammunition or firearms, online auctions, estate sales, and collector groups remain the best sources.
-If you own one of these firearms, proper storage, care, and responsible use will ensure that this historical piece remains in good condition for generations to come.
+If you own one of these firearms, proper storage, care, and responsible handling will ensure that this historical piece remains in good condition for generations to come.

 If you know of any forums or sites that should be referenced on this listing, please let us know here.